 - Educational liaison to provide educational support

 - Equipment checks and maintenance

 - Candidate speech-language evaluations

-Patients with bilateral (both ears), severe to profound sensorineural (nerve) hearing loss who no longer get adequate benefit from traditional hearing aids may be candidates for a cochlear implant.
+Patients with sensorineural (nerve) hearing loss in one or both ears who no longer get adequate benefit from traditional hearing aids may be candidates for a cochlear implant.
 Patients typically have poor word recognition scores on their hearing tests.
 Patients may also be candidates if they still have residual, low-frequency (bass tone) hearing or just have hearing loss in one ear.
-Our cochlear implant program offers devices from all three FDA approved manufacturer, Advanced Bionics, Cochlear Americas and MED-EL.
+Our cochlear implant program offers devices from all three FDA approved manufacturers, Advanced Bionics, Cochlear Americas and MED-EL.

 If we determine that you are a candidate based on your recent hearing test (audiogram), we will schedule a comprehensive cochlear implant evaluation with one of our audiologists.
 We will test your ability to hear in quiet and noisy situations, with and without your current hearing aid(s).
 Our audiologist will also be able to review the available devices with you and help counsel you about the fitting and rehabilitation process.

 Dr. Jackie Hudson is an American Board of Audiology Certified audiologist with special interests in diagnosing hearing and balance disorders in the adult patient population.
 Dr. Hudson specializes in hearing aids, implantable devices and vestibular assessments.
 She received her bachelor of arts degree from Bradley University and her Doctorate of Audiology from Illinois State University.
 Dr. Hudson has presented clinical findings at several national audiology conferences.